mikavilpas/yazi.nvim/README.md

     -- events
     events_file_path = '/tmp/yazi.nvim.events.txt',

+    -- what neovim should do a when a file was opened (selected) in yazi.
+    -- Defaults to simply opening the file.
+    -- If you want to open it in a split / new tab, you can define it here. open_file_function = function(chosen_file) end,

     hooks = {
       -- if you want to execute a custom action when yazi has been closed -- successfully, you can define it here